pvanallen/delft-ai-toolkit/docs/hardware.md

 * **Install [Unity3D](https://store.unity.com)**
 * The toolkit is compatible with Unity3D v2018.2.x and v2018.3.x
 ##### Delft AI Toolkit Unity Project
 * **Download the toolkit software** from our [Releases](../releases/), and place on your computer.
-This includes the Unity project, RPi code, and Arduino code
+This includes the Unity project, RPi code, and documentation
 * Open the toolkit in Unity - use Open from within Unity and select **delft-toolkit-2_0_3>Unity>delft-toolkit**
 * **NOTE**: If you chose to clone or download the software from the main GitHub page, note that we use xNode, IBM Watson SDK, and IBM SDK Core as a submodules (i.e. we use the code from the original repos).
 With a simple clone, the submodule code will be missing from this Unity project directory: delft-toolkit>Assets>Scripts>delftToolkit>Submodules>
      <br>There are several solutions for this:
      * **Download a Release** - At significant version points, we upload a complete version as a [release](../releases/) that includes the appropriate version of xNode.
 As mentioned above, this is the recommended method.
-     * **Git Clone With Submodules From Command Line** - Use the following terminal command to clone the entire repo with the submodule included:
+     * **Git Clone With Submodules From Command Line** - Use the following terminal command to clone the entire repo with the submodules included:
      ```bash
      git clone --recurse-submodules https://github.com/pvanallen/delft-ai-toolkit.git
      ```